Preparing to Come

 2. What should I do if I don’t know any Japanese?

 It is absolutely imperative that you at least learn the phonetic writing systems of hiragana and katakana before you come to Japan.
 The beginning Japanese language text book is written entirely in Japanese and assumes that you know the above two systems of writing.
-If you don’t have access to appropriate learning materials to teach you hiragana and katakana, you can contact the program (jasin@tc.nagasaki-gaigo.ac.jp) and we can send you some.

 3. What is the dorm like?